StefanoN98/Data-Warehouse-Project-SQL-Server/README.md

 - 🧹 Cleanses and standardizes raw data for consistency and quality.
 - 🔍 Performs data cleansing, normalization, derived columns, and enrichment.
 - 📌 Data is still stored in tables.
-- ⚙ Uses batch processing for loading.
+- ⚙ Uses batch processing for loading (stored procedure).

 ### 🟡 3.
 Gold Layer (Business-Ready Data)